 Department of Environment, Climate and Communications

-Ireland submitted a Voluntary National Review in 2018.
+Ireland submitted its first Voluntary National Review in 2018.